 SETTING UP OR CHANGING YOUR ACCOUNT iNFORMATION

 The yellow "Caution" range signals that this person's sleep problems are more problematic than normal compared to the general population and could be an indication that this person has a mild sleep disorder that probably needs to be investigated and corrected before it turns into a moderate-to-severe sleep disorder.The third and most severe sleep category is the "High Risk" range, which is red in color.
 When the bar is in the beginning section of the red category, then it is likely that the person has a moderate sleep problem that is causing significant problems for this person that needs to be corrected.
-When the bar is more than 1 1/2 inches into the red high risk range, then it is more likely that this person has a severe sleep problem that has a very negative and significant impact on daytime performance and long-term health and needs to be corrected in a timely manner.Please note that these categories are not a definite diagnosis of a sleep disorder, only good hypotheses.
+When the bar is more than 1 to 1 1/2 inches into the red high risk range, then it is more likely that this person has a severe sleep problem that has a very negative and significant impact on daytime performance and long-term health and needs to be corrected in a timely manner.Please note that these categories are not a definite diagnosis of a sleep disorder, only good hypotheses.
 If the parent or adult patient/client is an unreliable rater, which happens sometimes, then the results can be incorrect.
 See the "Rater Reliability" comments below to learn how to detect an unreliable rater.
+It is kind of like a "lie detector", but we are not insinuating that the rater is lying, merely that the rater may not be reliable judge of their child/adolescent's daytime and sleep behaviors for various reasons.
+This is true of about 10% of all parents or guardians.
 These hypotheses can be shown to a pediatrician or sleep specialists who will help the person determine if they should undergo an overnight sleep evaluation.

 NEED FOR MORE INFORMATION3.
 T-Scores - Also on the left side of the graph is a narrow section entitled "T-Score" at the top with numbers below this title.
 A T-Score is an important statistical hypothesis (or estimation) measurement that compares this child, adolescent or adult's sleep behaviors to many people of the same age in the general population to see how their sleep issues compare.
 T-Scores of 59 and below usually indicate that this person's scores are fairly normal and there should not be any concern.
 The only exception is the SRBD scale.
 As mentioned above, a T-score of 58 or 59, which is still within the white or normal range, is usually insignificant.
 However, on the SRBD scale, this almost significant score could be an indicator that the child has mild Upper Airway Resistance Syndrome (UARS).
 Especially if this person is exhibiting snoring in the night.
 This condition often gets more severe with age if it goes untreated.
 Therefore, this person may need to have their airways and mouth structure examined by someone specialized in breathing and airway problems, such as some dentists and orthodontists with special training, oral-facial myofunctional therapists (OMT), allergists, otolaryngologists, some pediatricians, sleep specialists, etc. They may be able to provide treatment options to correct the problem before it becomes more severe and has a negative impact on daytime functioning and health.If a T-Score is in the range from 60 through 64, this is an indication that this person may have a mild sleep disorder that probably needs treatment before it becomes severe provided that the rater did not over-estimate the sleep problems (many sleep disorders become more severe with age).If a T-Score is 65 or higher, this is an indication that this person has a good probability of having a sleep disorder that needs to be corrected within the near future.4.
 Percentile Ranks - A percentile rank is another important measurement that ranks a person's score on a scale of 1 to 100.
 If the person receives a percentile rank of 25%, then this means that his or her score was equal to or higher than 25% of the people who have taken the same test or inventory.
 With some tests, like school achievement tests, the higher the percentile rank the better.
 However, in the case of sleep problems, the higher the ranking, the more sleep problems this person has, which is not good.
 So on these sleep inventories, a score of 82% or less usually means that this person scored within the "Normal" range and not a significant concern.
 However, 82% is getting very close to being significant.
 A percentile rank of 85 - 93 is fairly high and within the "Caution" range of these sleep inventories.
 A percentile rank of 94% and above indicates a good change of this person having a major sleep disorder and is within the "High Risk" range of having a sleep disorder.INTERPRETIVE REPORT: The comprehensive Interpretive Report is fairly self-explanatory for any parent or professional who does not know a lot about sleep disorders.The first page gives a general explanation about sleep disorders and the negative impact they can have on a person’s daytime performance and health if not corrected.
 It also explains that this sleep inventory does not make “Diagnoses”, but provides fairly accurate hypotheses of the sleep problem/s or disorder/s the person may have if the rater was reliable.
 Finally this first page explains the sleep disorders that are being screened, three sleep categories on the graph (Normal, Caution, and High Risk range of a sleep disorder), and their T-Scores.